ReMVVM/ReMVVM/README.md

 **Unidirectional Data Flow (UDF)** - the main concept behind is immutable application state that can be changed only in one place in the app (*Store*) and only by predictable plain functions (in *Reducers*) ie. State + Action =  NewState.
 The most popular implementation of that concept is JavaScript library called *Redux*.
 The first and most popular swift’s implementation is *ReSwift* by Benjamin Encz.
 If you are not familiar with that architecture I strongly recommend to look on Benjamin’s [presentation](https://academy.realm.io/posts/benji-encz-unidirectional-data-flow-swift/) and look into [ReSwift](https://github.com/ReSwift/ReSwift) documentation.

-You can find an easy example of *Redux* implementation with incrementing and decrementing single integer value.
-Let’s imagine you have application with 15-30 screens, all with complicated view structure and communication with backend API.
-It will bring complicated *Application State*, a lot of *Reducers* and dozens or even hundreds of *Actions* for the state changes.
+Let’s imagine you have application with complicated view structure and communication with backend API.
+It will bring complicated *Application State*, a lot of *Reducers* and dozens of *Actions* for the state changes related with both business and view logic.

 But… what about making a mix of two architectures ?
-Can we implement “global” app state by *Unidirectional Data Flow* and use *MVVM* pattern for each screen in the app with all benefits it has ?
+Can we implement “global” app state by *Unidirectional Data Flow* and use *MVVM* pattern for each individual screen ?
 We can and it is what *ReMVVM* was made for.

 # Components

-For the simplicity, you can think that *Unidirectional Data Flow* part stores global data model state of the app. *View Model* may take that data, listens and reacts on the data change and of course converts and serves it for the *View* layer.
+For the simplicity, you can think that *Unidirectional Data Flow* part stores global data model of the app. *View Model* takes that data, listens for change and of course converts and serves it for the *View* layer.

-We can divide components on two groups related with *Unidirectional Data Flow* and *MVVM*.
+So, we can divide components on two groups related with *Unidirectional Data Flow* and *MVVM*.

 ![](img/ReMVVM_architecture_components.png)